-As described in Section 5.8, in normal operations, the ACA is used to acquire and track stars and fiducial lights.
+As described in Section 5.8, in normal operations the ACA is used to acquire and track stars and fiducial lights.
 Occasional failures in acquisition and difficulties in tracking are expected due to uncertainties in star position and magnitude, the presence of spoiler stars, CCD dark current noise (see Section 5.6.3), and other factors.

 Table 5.2 summarizes success statistics for star acquisition and tracking during the last year.
-A star is "successfully" tracked if it spends less than 5% of the observation in the loss of track state.
-Stars fainter than 10.3 mag are not used as guide stars.
+A star is "successfully" tracked if it spends less than 5% of the observation in the loss-of-track state.